mozaik-association/mozaik/docs/5Petition_module.md

     This fonctionnnality provides you to :

     - Manage the general information of each petition.
-    - Add tags/interests to categorise the different petitions and to add these interests to the form of the contacts who participated to this petition.
+    - Add interests to categorise the different petitions and to add these interests to the form of the contacts who participated to this petition.
     - Add involvement categories to automatically add them to the form of the contacts who participated to the petition.
     - Get access to the lists of all the attendees/signatories of the petition.